justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Information-Extraction.md

 - In context of learning and personal use, a student wants to extract key concepts and terms from their class notes and classroom documents.
-  To help the student prepare for an exam, extracted class and note data will be processed by generative AI to create flash cards for the student to use and search on.
-This use case matches generative AI and multi-model analysis of structured data.
+  To help the student prepare for an exam, extracted class and note data will be processed by generative AI and the student to create flash cards for the student to use and search on.
+This use case matches generative AI and multi-modal analysis of structured data.

 AI information extraction means getting meaning from content.